 However, speaking of competitors, you might consider the TIC G3s – they’re basically the same thing: also popular, with similarly high specs, but are significantly cheaper (at least for now).
 Check out our review of them here.

 Also, if they’re viable for your situation, definitely consider traditional wall-mount speakers.
-There are options with far better specs for the same price.
-We have an evergreen wired/permanent outdoor speakers comparison chart here.
+There are options with far better specs for the same price – see the links below.

 We’ll wrap up by saying that Bose does have a generous 30 day return policy though, so you could take advantage of that.
 But even if you did return them, you’d still need to get the more expensive direct burial wire and perhaps run it, so just be sure this is the set up that you truly need and want.